 From small plates to market stalls, take-out, dig in

-From bagels (plain, with butter, with farmer’s cheese, cream cheese and/or smoked salmon), cinnamon rolls, a variety of doughnuts, seasonal muffins, brioche rolls, to chocolate and almond croissants, a wide selection of baked goods are offered at this stylish café.
+From bagels, cinnamon rolls, a variety of doughnuts, seasonal muffins, brioche rolls, to chocolate and almond croissants, a wide selection of baked goods are offered at this stylish café.
 All are made on the premises and pastries are baked several times a day and so are always fresh.
 For lunch there are soups, cheese & crackers, quiche with salad greens, panini sandwiches, and four types of salads.

 The coffee comes from Stumptown Coffee Roasters, a Brooklyn-based company that roasts high-quality beans, using sustainable methods.
 This is the reason that the coffee is so good, and why your Americano will taste like no other.
-The coffee comes in a variety of hot and chilled beverages.
-The cold-pressed brew appears to be a big hit.
-Whether you are meeting a friend for coffee, getting a box of doughnuts to bring home, or going solo with a good book, the atmosphere at Arethusa a Mano is.
+Enjoy your visit in this upscale cafe.

 Arethusa a Mano